ros-industrial/industrial_training/kinetic/_sources/_source/session6/Unit-Testing.rst.txt

              * FAILURES: 0

    This means our framework is functional and now we can add usefull unit tests.

+   ..
+Note:: You can also run tests directly from the command line, using the launch file we made above: `rostest myworkcell_core utest_launch.test`.
+Note that test files are not built using the regular `catkin build` command, so use `catkin run_tests myworkcell_core` instead.

 Add stock publisher tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^